I did one.

 We can also live in a world where we are trying to create a better us and a better you!

-It depends upon on attitude, outlook, and actions, which reality we create.
+It depends upon on our attitude, outlook, actions, and which reality we create.

 I wrote the book NO ONE Gets There ALONE because a stranger stopped his own race during a 1/2 Ironman to help me, an idiot!
 And that Hinge moment made all of the difference in my life.